 Even though “he” never stood me up, he always influenced me to have one too many, and I woke up with The Food Hangover: a tightly woven cocoon of guilt that trapped me for a few moments, a couple of hours, an entire day.

-It held me hostage while I weighed my options:
+My food hangover from overeating at night held me hostage while I weighed my options:

-- Continue to belittle myself for eating at night…again
+- Continue to belittle myself for eating at night…again.

 - Get up, shake it off, take an honest look at my eating behaviors, move my body, and ultimately…move on.

 3 Self-Care Strategies After Eating At Night

 The best way I kick The Food Hangover is to start my new day with something nutritious.
 Now, you may be thinking, “Right…like I’m ever going to eat AGAIN let alone first thing this morning after last night’s food overdose.”

 Well, you may have spent the majority of your evening feeding your emotions, but there is a good chance that your body is craving some nourishment.